Posts tagged Australian edible mushrooms

 When opened up, the contents of the can were almost pure white, odourless and contained the entire mushroom, including the cap, cut into pieces, in brine.

 Like other stinkhorns, when encountered in the wild, it has a disgusting smell.
 Rather remarkably, this repulsive smell has been claimed to cause spontaneous female orgasms in the case of a Hawaian species!
-Whether that is the case or not (and I have my doubts) the canned product does not have any hint of this smell.
+This bit of nonsense started out as a joke that got out of hand but in any case the canned product does not have any hint of this smell.
 From what I have been able to determine, the fungus is washed to remove the spore material that contains the odour components.

 I should note that one Chinese site (that is a translation) indicates that species that have a yellow veil (indusium) are toxic.
 That would include Dictyophora multicolor.